sumitsaurabh3/sumitsaurabh3/README.md

 -  I’m currently Looking for Software Developer Opportunity

-- 🧑‍🎓 I’m currently in 4th Year in IIIT Sonepat.
+- 🧑‍🎓 I’m currently in Ist Year in NIT Kurukshetra.

 - 🌎 I’m based In India